Black History and Women’s History: Meeting Josephine Baker at Riad Star

 When people ask How?
 Why?
 I moved to Morocco sight unseen, I think to myself, I didn’t.
 Though I’d never been to Africa, my soul brimmed with vivid images from exotic Arabian tales my grandmother read to me from my dad’s childhood book.IMG_8289

-Likewise, for some time I felt drawn to Riad Star, former home of Josephine Baker, Queen of the Jazz Age.
-I was first attracted by the place and a moment in time–the blending of beautiful Marrakesh design with an era I’ve loved since I was a little girl dressing up in my grandmother’s drop waist dresses and pumps.
-As an adult obsessed with Post- World War I Paris expats and Harlem Renaissance artists, I teach The Great Gatsby, The Sun Also Rises, and Jazz, and when living in the US had students play dress up, too, for annual ’20s Day events.
+Likewise, for some time I felt drawn to the Moroccan home of Josephine Baker, Queen of the Jazz Age.
+I was first attracted by the place and a moment in time — the blending of beautiful Marrakesh design with an era I’ve loved since I was a little girl dressing up in my grandmother’s drop waist dresses and pumps.
+As an adult obsessed with Post- World War I Paris expats and Harlem Renaissance artists, I teach The Great Gatsby, The Sun Also Rises, and Jazz, and when living in the US had students play dress up, too, for our annual ’20s Day event.

 24400_433825684465_2829898_n